-International Monetary Fund

-The International Monetary Fund (IMF)?
+What is the International Monetary Fund (IMF)?

 The ratio of board members from each member country depends on the country’s economic muscle, with the economic giants getting the highest representation.
 The same applies to the voting powers of member countries, where big economies like the United States, Japan, China, Britain, Germany, France, and Italy hold superior voting power when making decisions.

 Although the International Monetary Fund and the World Bank perform related functions, they are two independent institutions.
-The IMF focus on providing short-term loans to member countries to help turn their economies around and reinstate their financial structure.
+The IMF focuses on providing short-term loans to member countries to help turn their economies around and reinstate their financial structure.
 The World Bank, on the other hand, is focused on providing long-term economic solutions to member countries and is funded by member contributions and bonds.

-Members needed to abide by the Code of Conduct, refrain from currency restrictions, provide their national economic information and make periodic payments to a quota.
+Members needed to abide by the Code of Conduct, refrain from currency restrictions, provide their national economic information, and make periodic payments to a quota.
 However, the IMF imposed onerous regulations for countries that joined the organization to get funding.

 Upon joining the IMF, a member gets an initial quota that corresponds to the quotas of existing member countries of comparable economic size.
 The quotas are larger for more powerful countries with strong economies, and their contributions form a pool from which other member countries in need can borrow loans.

-The voting power of each member country is based on a quota system, with each member having a specific number of basic votes that represents 5.502% of the total votes.
+The voting power of each member country is based on a quota system, with each member having a specific number of basic votes that represent 5.502% of the total votes.
 Further, there is one additional vote for each Special Drawing Right (SDR) of 100,000 out of a member’s quota.
 The SDR represents a claim of currency, and it is the unit of account of the International Monetary Fund.
 Any changes to the voting power of member countries require approval by over 85% of the voting power.

-Wealthier economies that contribute more money to the IMF have more influence in decision-making, revision, and the making of rules, and this may not reflect the wishes of the developing nations.
-For example, the top 10 member countries in terms of quota allocations hold more than 50% of the voting power while the rest 178 countries share the other 50% voting power.
+Wealthier economies that contribute more money to the IMF have more influence in decision-making, revision, and the making of rules, and it may not reflect the wishes of the developing nations.
+For example, the top 10 member countries in terms of quota allocations hold more than 50% of the voting power while the other 178 countries share the other 50% of the voting power.

-Although the board delegates some of its functions to the Executive Board, it retains some functions like the admission of new members, SDR allocations, approval of quota increases, compulsory withdrawal of members and the amendments to the Articles of Agreement.
+Although the board delegates some of its functions to the Executive Board, it retains some functions such as the admission of new members, SDR allocations, approval of quota increases, compulsory withdrawal of members, and the amendments to the Articles of Agreement.
 The board also serves as the ultimate arbitrator on the interpretation of the IMF’s Articles of Agreements.

 The Board of Governors of the International Monetary Fund and the World Bank hold an annual meeting during the IMF-World Bank Spring and Annual Meetings.
-The meetings are chaired by the governors of both institutions, where they make decisions on the management of current international monetary issues and also pass similar resolutions.
+The meetings are chaired by the governors of both institutions, where they make decisions on the management of current international monetary issues and pass resolutions.

 The Executive Board conducts meetings several times a week.
 The board discusses matters ranging from economic policy issues to annual health checks of its member’s economies.
 The board members make decisions through consensus or formal voting.